 In WA, first home buyers can receive up to $10,000 towards buying or building new homes – it is no longer available for established properties.

 The maximum value of the property that can be purchased with the grant depends on the property’s location.
 For example, homes in the Perth metropolitan area (south of the 26th parallel) must not be valued at more than $750,000, while houses north of the 26th parallel can be valued at up to $1 million.

 Visit the Western Australian Government’s Department of Finance site for more information on how to apply.

-Since January 2014, South Australia has offered a $15,000 grant to first home buyers building or purchasing new homes with a market value of $575,000 or less.
+South Australia offers a $15,000 grant to first home buyers building or purchasing new homes with a market value of $575,000 or less.